uktechreviews/science-tasks/lesson-1/lesson.md

 ##The Data Logger

-- To access the resources for this investigation, open a LXTerminal and type:?
-From LXTerminal type: `sudo python3 rates.py`?
+- To access the resources for this investigation, open a LXTerminal and type: `sudo python3 rates.py`

 ##Measuring